 Each year, thousands of people receive Canadian permanent residence.
 They do that through immigration programs that allow them to legally acquire their permanent residence status.

 A Canadian permanent residency gives an individual the same rights and obligations as Canadian citizens.
 To apply for a permanent residency, candidates must have been residing in Canada 730 days during the last five years and these days don’t need to be uninterrupted.
-After three years of Canadian residency, permanent residents can apply for Canadian citizenship, and Canada allows dual citizenships.
-Therefore, there’s no need for newcomers
+After three years of Canadian residency, permanent residents can pursue the application process for Canadian citizenship.
+Noteworthy, there’s no need for newcomers

 The Immigration, Refugee and Citizenship Canada runs six main immigration streams.
 These streams are: